Florida Senate bill would suspend licenses of employers who don't use E-Verify

 Similar proposals were introduced in past sessions and failed, due to fierce opposition from the agricultural, tourism and construction sectors, which include some major GOP political donors.

 Governor Ron DeSantis signed a bill in 2019 banning sanctuary cities in Florida.
-During debates over that legislation, Senator Tom Lee emphasized that E-Verify is a much more central issue because the job market is the magnet drawing illegal immigrants into the United States./p>
+During debates over that legislation, Senator Tom Lee argued that E-Verify would be more effective in stopping illegal immigration, because the job market serves as a magnet drawing foreign nationals into the United States.